The queer history of ‘Biblical Counseling’

 “But precisely because homosexuality, like adultery, is learned behavior into which men with sinful natures are prone to wander, homosexuality can be forgiven in Christ, and the pattern can be abandoned and in its place proper patterns can be reestablished by the Holy Spirit.”

-Though not clearly linked to the emerging practice, Adams strikes me as the inventor of “conversion therapy”—the Evangelical effort to change sexual orientation by religious means.
+Though not often linked to the emerging practice, Adams strikes me as the inventor of “conversion therapy”—the Evangelical effort to change sexual orientation by religious means.

-But, to the extent that Mowrer had set Adams up, it seems that “conversion therapy” was inspired — or invented by — a self-loathing gay man.
+To the extent that Mowrer had set Adams up, it seems that “conversion therapy” was invented by a self-loathing gay man.

 Adams was regularly cited, quoted, and studied.